 The specific location of accessibility options for Android varies depending on your device manufacturer, but the general location is in the Settings app.

 After opening the Accessibility section, there's a long list of options you can enable.
 TalkBack is a great place to start.

 With TalkBack activated, your device will speak every action the phone takes to you.
 For example, if your screen turns off, you'll hear "Screen off" followed by the ringer volume your device is currently set to.

-You can also have the system font increase in size, enable the power button to end calls, auto-rotate the screen, and even set the touch and hold delay.
+You can also increase the size of the system font, set the power button to end calls, auto-rotate the screen, and even set the touch and hold delay.

-TalkBack's settings allow you to customize what actions and alerts are read to you.
-You can even disable speech when the screen is turned off.
+Eventually, you'll find yourself viewing TalkBack's settings page.
+Here you can customize which actions and alerts are read to you, and there's an option to keep it silent when the screen is turned off.
 If you prefer not to have vibration alerts along with the speech, uncheck the box next to vibration feedback.

 There are also some third-party apps that help with customizing the accessibility of a device should the default options in Android leave you wanting more.